Wall Street Analyst Downgrade Paramount Global [PARA]. What else is Wall St. saying

 Sponsored

-In partnership with Paramount Game Studios and The Gene Roddenberry Estate, OTOY is thrilled to unveil the ‘The Archive’ for the Apple Vision Pro – launching on the App Store today in tandem with the release of Apple’s new spatial computing platform.
-The app marks a major evolution of the Roddenberry Archive project, which had over 4-million visitors during a limited 3-week preview on the web in April 2023.

-The daily chart for PARA points out that the company has recorded -4.37% loss over the past six months.
+Paramount Pictures announced today that it has renewed its first look development deal with Ryan Reynolds’ Maximum Effort Productions for an additional three-year term, taking the studio’s partnership with the production company through December 2026.

+Over the last 12 months, PARA stock dropped by -42.46%.
+The one-year Paramount Global stock forecast points to a potential upside of 9.65.
+The average equity rating for PARA stock is currently 3.26, trading closer to a bullish pattern in the stock market.

-If we look at the average trading volume of 17.21M shares, PARA reached to a volume of 14237733 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $8.40 billion, with 609.00 million shares outstanding and 576.53 million shares in the current float.
+Compared to the average trading volume of 0.58 shares, PARA stock reached a trading volume of 16.65M in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Paramount Global [PARA]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for PARA shares is $14.40 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on PARA stock is a recommendation set at 3.26.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.